Dual Selective Fusion Transformer Network for Hyperspectral Image Classification

-In this article, we introduce a novel SFormer for the HSI classification.
-The SFormer is designed to dynamically select receptive fields to capture both spatial and spectral contextual information, while reducing the influence of redundant data by emphasizing the most relevant features.
-Recognizing that objects in HSI of varying scales require distinct spatial-spectral contextual information, the SFormer incorporates a KSTB, which dynamically selects appropriate receptive fields for effectively spatial-spectral feature extraction.
-Furthermore, considering vanilla self-attention mechanisms may be susceptible to redundant and irrelevant information, which can negatively affect classification performance.
-We introduce a TSTB that selects the most valuable tokens with the highest attention values, rather than applying dense attention across all query-key pairs.
-These selective mechanisms allow SFormer to capture relevant information within the optimal receptive field, enhancing its ability to effectively extract valuable spatial-spectral features.
-Extensive experiments conducted on four benchmark HSI datasets demonstrate that the proposed SFormer achieves competitive performance compared to existing state-of-the-art methods, thereby validating the effectiveness of the proposed SFormer.
+In this article, we introduce a novel network called DSFormer for HSI classification.
+DSFormer flexibly selects and fuses features across varying receptive fields, achieving contextual modeling of crucial spatial-spectral features through adaptive attention selection and fusion.
+Recognizing that objects in HSI of varying scales require distinct spatial-spectral contextual ranges, DSFormer incorporates a KSFTB, which enables the learning of optimal receptive fields by dynamically selecting and integrating multiscale features extracted through multiple dilated convolutions.
+Furthermore, since the original MHSA may introduce redundant and irrelevant regions and targets that negatively affect HSI classification performance.
+We develop a TSFTB that realize the adaptive selection of the most valuable spatial-spectral tokens during the context fusion process under a spectral grouping strategy.
+These selection and fusion mechanisms collectively enable DSFormer to achieve effective visual perception of spatial-spectral contexts within an optimal receptive field.
+Extensive experiments conducted on four benchmark HSI datasets demonstrate that the proposed DSFormer achieves competitive comprehension performance on accuracy, robustness and inference efficiency compared to existing advanced methods.